dak79/odin-recipes/README.md

 [Recipes](https://dak79.github.io/odin-recipes/)

 ## Description
-This project is part of [The Odin Project Foundation Course] (https://www.theodinproject.com/lessons/foundations-recipes).
+This project is part of [The Odin Project Foundation Course](https://www.theodinproject.com/lessons/foundations-recipes).
 The design is fairly simple multipage website: one homepage, three recipes pages.
 As content, you can find 3 nice Italian recipes.
 Enjoy if you will decide to give them a try!